 Photograph: “Photo” comes from phos, the Greek word for light; “graph” is from graphos, the Greek word for write.
 And that’s pretty much what photographers do: Write with light.

-Fortunately, knowledge is power: The better we understand light—what it is, what it does, and why it does it—the better we can anticipate the light we seek, and deal with the light we encounter.
+Fortunately, knowledge is power: The better we understand light—what it is, what it does, and why/how it does it—the better we can anticipate and be present for the light we seek, and adjust to whatever light we encounter.

 In the mountains, sunlight has passed through even less atmosphere and the sky appears even more blue than it does at sea level.
 On the other hand, when relatively large pollution and dust molecules are present, all the wavelengths (colors) scatter, resulting in a murky, less colorful sky (picture what happens when your toddler mixes all the paints in her watercolor set).

 Remember the blue light that scattered to color our midday sky?
 The longer orange and red wavelengths that didn’t scatter overhead, continued on.
 As the Earth rotates, eventually our location reaches the point where the sun is low and the sunlight that reaches us has had to fight its way through so much atmosphere that it’s been stripped of all blueness, leaving only its longest wavelengths to paint our sunrise/sunset sky shades of orange and red.

-When I evaluate a scene for sunrise/sunset color potential, I look for an opening on the horizon for the sunlight to pass through, pristine air (such as the clean air immediately after a rain) that won’t muddy the color, and clouds overhead and opposite the sun, to catch the color.
+When I evaluate a scene for vivid sunrise/sunset color potential, I look for an opening on the horizon for the sunlight to pass through, pristine air (such as the clean air immediately after a rain) that won’t muddy the color, and clouds overhead and opposite the sun, to catch the color.

 Overcast and shade

 Sunny days are generally no fun for nature photographers.
-In full sunlight, direct light mixed with dark shadows often force nature photographers to choose between exposing for the highlights or the shadows (or to resort to multi-image blending).
-So when the sun is high, I hope for clouds or look for shade.
+In full sunlight, direct light mixed with dark shadows often forces nature photographers to choose between exposing for the highlights or the shadows (or to resort to multi-image blending).
+So when the sun is high, I generally hope for clouds or look for shade.

-Clouds diffuse the omni-directional sunlight—instead of originating from a single point, overcast light is spread evenly across the sky, filling shadows and painting the entire landscape in diffuse light.
+Flat gray sky or deep shade may appear dull and boring, but it’s usually the best light for midday photography.
+Clouds diffuse the omni-directional sunlight—instead of originating from a single point, overcast light spreads evenly across the landscape, filling shadows and painting the world in diffuse light.
 Similarly, whether caused by a single tree or a towering mountain, all shadow light is indirect.
-While the entire scene may be darker, the contrast range in shadow is easily handled by a camera.
+While the entire scene may be darker, the range of tones in shade are very easily handled by a camera.

-Flat gray sky or deep shade may appear dull and boring, but it’s usually the best light for midday photography.
-When skies are overcast, I can photograph all day—rather than seeking sweeping landscapes, in this light I tend to look for more intimate scenes that don’t include the sky.
-And when the midday sun shines bright, I try to find subjects in full shade.
+When skies are overcast, I can photograph all day—rather than seeking grand landscapes, in soft overcast light I tend to look for more intimate scenes that minimize or completely exclude the sky.
+And when the midday sun shines bright, I look for subjects in full shade.
 Overcast and shade is also the best light for blurring water because it requires longer shutter speeds.

-Whether I’m traveling to a photo shoot, or looking for something near home, my decisions are always based on getting myself there when the conditions are best.
-For example, in Yosemite I generally prefer sunset because that’s when Yosemite Valley’s most photogenic features get late, warm light; Mt.
-Whitney, on the other side of the Sierra, gets its best light at sunrise; and I’ll only the lush redwood forests along the California coast in rain or fog.
+Whether I’m traveling to a photo shoot, or looking for something near home, my decisions are always based on getting myself to my locations when the conditions are best.
+For example, in Yosemite I generally prefer sunset because that’s when Yosemite Valley’s most photogenic features get late, warm light.
+Mt.
+Whitney, on the other side of the Sierra, gets its best light at sunrise, and I prefer photographing the lush redwood forests along the California coast in rain or fog.
 Though I plan obsessively to get myself in the right place, in the best light, sometimes Nature throws a curve, just to remind me (it seems) not to get so locked in on my subject and the general tendencies of its light that I fail to recognize the best light at that moment.

 Click an image for a closer look, and a slide show.
-Refresh the screen to reorder the display.